dariadiatlova/russian_speech_denoiser/README.md

 repository which scripts were used as a base for creating noised datasets with russian speech and additional supportive scripts for dataset prepartion.

-Bellow are the steps used for finetuning DTLN-denoiser on russian speech which are needed because as the experiments showed the both denoisers perform without finetuning poorly.
+Bellow are the steps used for finetuning DTLN-denoiser on russian speech which are needed because as the experiments showed both denoisers perform without finetuning poorly.

 ## Datasets: